gevgeny/angular2-highcharts/README.md

 ```
 npm install angular2-highcharts --save
 ```
 The full installation process depends on environment you are using to run your angular2 app.
-Here is some examples:
+Here are some examples:
 - [angular2-webpack-starter (Webpack)](https://github.com/gevgeny/angular2-webpack-starter-and-angular2-highcharts)
 - [angular/quickstart (SystemJS)](https://github.com/gevgeny/angular2-quickstart-and-angular2-highcharts)